 Shaving off part of the chin could go some way to giving us the bigger screen we want, however, what we wouldn't want to see is the iMac screen lose any more of its height, since that would just make the ergonomics even worse.

-What can we expect?
+But even the M1X might not be destined for the iMac.
+We may see something even better: an M2 Chip is rumoured to offer 16-core CPU.
 According to a Bloomberg report in December 2020: "For its next generation chip targeting MacBook Pro and iMac models, Apple is working on designs with as many as 16 power cores and four efficiency cores".

 The biggest difference between the iMacs and the Macs that have already been transitioned to the M1 chip is the inclusion of discrete graphics (with the exception of the entry-level iMac).
 This is likely to be one reason why the new iMac didn't arrive at the same time as the other M1 Macs - Apple is likely to be developing a solution that will mean that new iMacs with integrated graphics can compete with the previous models that had discrete graphics.